lordblc/Supercharger-ESP32/README.md

 The firmware runs a web server on the ESP32.
 No external server is required.
 The dashboard shows:

-Charging card: actual power, target power, charge current, charge mode (Absorption / Float / Complete) Per-pack data: voltage, current, Ah capacity, min and max temperature — separately for Monolith and PowerTank Session Wh and Ah totals
+Charging card: actual power, target power, charge current, charge mode (Absorption / Float / Complete) Per-pack data: voltage, current, Ah capacity, min and max temperature â€” separately for Monolith and PowerTank Session Wh and Ah totals
 Configurable parameters: target voltage (V), power limit (W), ramp rate (W/s), number of chargers, C+ mode Status data is delivered via a JSON API endpoint and the page auto-refreshes without a full reload.